GeoX-Lab/UnifiedDL-UFZ-extraction/README.md

 - a zooming scale (default 10).
 You can also create the distance heatmap by ArcGIS (in ArcToolbox/Spatial Analyst Tools/Distance/Euclidean Distance)

-If any problem, please don't hesitate to contact us via salvial@csu.edu.cn.
+If you need any technical support, never hesitate to contact us via salvial@csu.edu.cn.